Shirley, how would you like to be the May “Homeopath In The Hot Seat”?

 Yes, I’ve taken the Advance Practice class at the NCH summer school.
 I can barely keep the various conferences straight in my mind.
 When I lived in California, the California State Homeopathic Society put on some awesome conferences each year.
 Now in Ohio, the Ohio State Homeopathic Medical Society has a conference each autumn that is attended by people in Michigan, Pennsylvania and Ohio, along with a number of other states.
 We recently had Andre Saine as the keynote speaker.
 I also go to the NCH (National Center for Homeopathy) spring conference fairly regularly.
 I didn’t get to go this year, but last year, it was in Philadelphia (where I met the famous Elaine Lewis and her even more famous husband!
 And her daughter Shana who let me sleep with her stuffed cats so I wouldn’t miss my own fur kids) and the year before I was in Phoenix (I can’t remember who the keynote speakers were, but if you can fill in the blanks, I’d much appreciate it!).
 I also did a wonderful workshop in Toronto with Rajan Sankaran about four years ago.

-Shirley, is there a case you’re most proud of?
+Is there a case you’re most proud of?

 I guess it’s the fellow who had been to two other homeopaths, one of whom was quite famous, without relief and I found the similimum right away.
 Of course, if he hadn’t already tried two other homeopaths first, I might have picked the same remedy they did.
-He seemed like either a Nux-v or a Lycopodium Depending on what I emphasised in the case, he could have been either.
+He seemed like either a Nux-v or a Lycopodium; depending on what I emphasised in the case, he could have been either.
 He was controlling and angry.
 Very competent, but kept losing jobs due to punching people out when he didn’t like what they said to him – didn’t matter if it was his boss or someone under his supervision.
 He had a lot of insecurities and suffered from panic attacks.
 He would get down on himself and was occasionally suicidal.
 He felt wiped out from about 4pm – 7pm and then felt better.
 He withdrew from relationships, but didn’t want to come home to an empty house.
 His father was an alcoholic and abusive to his mother.
 Environmental sensitivities to perfumes and tobacco smoke.
 Very critical of himself and others.
 Had an ulcer.
 Very impatient.
 Ate too fast, very offensive gas and perspiration.
 Copious underarm perspiration.

 There are five pages for the initial consultation.
 He had been to a very famous homeopath who put him on Nux-v.
 There was some improvement for a few weeks and after that, nothing.
 It was repeated in several different potencies.
 He got impatient, so he changed homeopaths.
 This one prescribed Lycopodium.
 Again, he was better for a few weeks and then, nothing.
 Again, he got impatient and tried to change homeopaths.
 But about then, his uncle offered him a job in Cincinnati, so he moved here and came to see me.
 Knowing that he had already had Nux-v and Lycopodium made things much easier for me and I gave him Thuja 1M.
 Day two, he tried to punch out his uncle for something, but instead of firing him, his uncle punched him out!
 Now, if he had been working for someone else, he would have been fired and would probably never have spoken to me again.
 As it was, by the end of the first week, he was feeling happy for the first time he could remember.
 The remedy held for ten months.
 I then gave him a Thuja 10M.
 It’s been two years and he followed up by phone recently and is still doing well.